Vidoll: 2003 - 2007: Undercode

+2007-2009: Sword Records

 During Memorial Day weekend, spring of 2007, Vidoll had their US premier at J-rock Revolution in Los Angeles, California.
 Yoshiki, of X Japan fame, hosted the event, and several other visual kei bands also had their US debut during the course of both nights.

-On January 7, 2008, Megacon posted information on their official website confirming that Vidoll will be present at Megacon (March 7–9, 2008) for 2 autograph signings, 2 photo sessions, and a Q & A. Vidoll will release a DVD of their live show held at C.C.
-Lemon Hall on December 2, 2007.
-The two-hour-long DVD from Sword Records will go on sale for 4500 yen on March 5.
+They released their first singles on Sword Records, Innocent Teens and Cloud, as well as releasing a full-length album, Bastard.

+On January 7, 2008, Megacon announced that Vidoll would be present at the convention in the USA, held March 7–9, 2008.
+They did not perform, but had a Q & A panel where they took questions from the audience.